3lessar/rclone-incremental-backup-script/README.md

 ## Setup and Configuration

-1.  **Save the Script:** Save the script content to a file on your server, for example, `rclone_backup.sh`.
+1.  **Save the Script:** Save the script content to a file on your server, for example, `incremental-backup.sh`.

 2.  **Make it Executable:**
     ```bash
     chmod +x incremental-backup.sh
     ```

-3.  **Configure Script Variables:** Open `rclone_backup.sh` with a text editor and configure the settings at the top of the file:
+3.  **Configure Script Variables:** Open `incremental-backup.sh` with a text editor and configure the settings at the top of the file:

     -   `SOURCE_DIR`: The absolute path to the local directory you want to back up.
     -   `RCLONE_REMOTE_NAME`: The name of your configured `rclone` remote (e.g., `MyMega`, `GDrive`).